CosmosContracts/council/departments/development/templates/rfp-candidate_acceptance_proposal_presentation_scheduling_confirmation.md

 Thank you for your availability [Candidate's Name].

-We accept your proposal and would like your final confirmation to have the meeting on [Date & time in local + UTC timezone] on the Juno Discord server, on the [#stage-meetings channel](https://discord.com/channels/816256689078403103/1195704025664978966), with this Agenda:
+We are writing to confirm your public proposal presentation on [Date & time in local + UTC timezone]

+The presentation will held on Juno's Discord server in the #stage-meetings channel: https://discord.com/channels/816256689078403103/1195704025664978966

+The 45 minute event agenda is planned as follows:

-**RFP Presentation Meeting Structure** [45 minutes max in total]:
+**RFP Presentation Meeting Structure** [45 minutes]:
-- Introduction to Juno Request (by Dev Department) [5 minutes]
+- Introduction to Juno Request (presented by the Dev Department) [5 minutes]
-  - Recap of the request and the process
-  - Submissions received, accepted, rejected
-- Candidate Presentation (by Candidate) [20 minutes max]
+- Your Proposal Presentation (by Candidate) [20 minutes]
-- Open for Questions from Department or Public [20 minutes or remaining time]
+- Questions from the Juno Community (moderated by Development Department) [20 minutes or remaining time]

+Please advise us if you have any special needs for the presentation.
+The Discord stage will allow you to share your screen and provide video and audio transmission capabilities.

+Please join the Juno Discord ( invite link: https://discord.com/invite/caEBtA4QDb ) prior to the meeting time to make sure the event can start promptly at the scheduled time.

 Best regards,
 Juno Development Department